o-gs/DJI_FC_Patcher/Readme.md

 * 1.05.0600 for DJI Phantom 4 Pro
 * 2.00.0700 for DJI Phantom 4 standard
 * 1.00.0128 for DJI Phantom 4 advanced
+* 1.01.0200 for DJI Inspire 2

 modder for Spark, Mavic Pro series, P4P are fully tested.
 Other birds are untested at this point, waiting for volunteers...
+Those untested birds include : I2, P4std, P4 standard

+Phantom 4 Pro/Pro+ V2 is NOT supported at this time

 The patcher allows you to tune :